-The size of original and review articles should not exceed 20 pages, including references, tables, figures and abstract (standard page - 1800 characters).
-No more than 30 references should be provided.
-Short reports should be 10 pages long.
+The size of original and review articles should not exceed 20 pages, including references, tables, figures and abstract (standard page -1800 characters).
+No more than 30 references (in review articles 45) should be provided.
+Short reports should be up to 10 pages long.
 Maximum 3 tables, 3 figures and 3 photographs can be enclosed.